By Phill Marder

 ELP, Genesis and Yes certainly found an audience, an audience maybe much larger than that of King Crimson.
 But the band remained a steady seller in the United States, the United Kingdom and Canada throughout the years, if not challenging the top spot on the album charts.
 Not surprisingly, King Crimson never has been close to having a hit single, releasing few over the years.

-So, will King Crimson ever be invited into the Rock & Roll Hall of Fame?
+So, will King Crimson ever be invited into the Rock and Roll Hall of Fame?
 If not, the King certainly has his own throne in the kingdom of Progressive Rock where his subjects feel he reigns supreme.